 At Columbus School for Girls, we recognize the importance of teaching students to be globally literate.
 To that end, we have made learning a second language part of our core curriculum in the Upper School.
-The five languages taught at CSG are Spanish, Latin, Mandarin, German, and American Sign Language.
+The three languages taught at CSG are Spanish, Latin, and Mandarin.
 Spanish is integrated into the curriculum beginning in Form I with Latin becoming an option in Form VII.
-Mandarin, German, and American Sign Language begin as options in Form IX.
+Mandarin is an option beginning in Form IX.
 In the Upper School, taking three years of a second language is required for graduation, and many students take course in two languages.
 Classroom emphasis is on teaching language skills (reading, writing, listening, and speaking) as well as culture, history, and literature.
 Additional languages, such as French, Italian, and Ancient Greek, may be offered for independent study.
 To further promote global literacy as a departmental and school-wide goal, CSG encourages and supports students to travel and study abroad annually.
 Recent destinations include Spain, Guatemala, Ecuador, Chile, China, Germany, and Italy.

 Formal introduction to the classical language is accomplished through a blend of the reading and grammar approaches using Latin for Americans grammatical approach using Wheelock’s Latin.
 The textbook is supplemented with Latin readings from 38 Latin Stories, a graded reader in Greek and Roman myth that accompanies Wheelock’s Latin.
 The focus of the course is on mastering Latin vocabulary and grammar, especially noun and verb forms, as well as building skills in reading and translation into English.
 Systematic expansion of English vocabulary occurs through detailed study of Latin stems bases and modern root derivation.
 Students are exposed to Roman culture and history through a variety of readings in English from These Were the Romans.